AdamMc331/PocketLeague/core/displaymodels-test/README.md

-# Core Display Models Test
+# Core Displaymodels Test

 In this module, we define some test display models to be used inside other unit tests, or UI tests that render a component.

-## How To Define Test Display Models
+## How To Define Test Displaymodels

 All test display models should be defined as an extension property for the original display model, like this: